 Visiting and adjunct faculty are not voting members of the Lehigh faculty.
 However, consistent with their college’s rules, visiting and adjunct faculty may serve on committees as non-voting members.

-2.2.5.9 Transitioning from tenure track
+2.2.5.9 Transitioning before tenure review

 Tenure track university assistant professors who have not yet initiated the tenure review process (see R&P 2.2.6.1) may request transition from tenure track university faculty status to non-tenure track teaching or research faculty status.
 This process is initiated by a letter from the faculty member to their Dean (copies to appropriate Department Chair and Provost).
 After consultation with the tenured members of the relevant Department, the Dean will notify the faculty member in a timely manner whether this request is accepted or not.